Home/Insights/Data Architecture

 BigQuery's serverless architecture eliminates capacity planning for AI agent memory.
 Agents can write millions of observations during peak periods without performance degradation.
 This elastic scalability proves critical for autonomous systems that must maintain consistent performance regardless of operational load.

-The Architecture Design phase of the Hendricks Method maps data flow patterns to determine optimal BigQuery dataset structures.
+The Diagnose phase of the Hendricks Method maps signal flows and data access patterns to determine optimal BigQuery dataset structures.
 Properly architected agent memory systems handle 10x traffic spikes without modification, ensuring agents maintain operational awareness during critical events.

 Real-Time and Historical Integration